Differential/Gear Oil Replacement

 Keep in mind:

 - Some vehicles have a front differential, and others have a rear differential.

 - Remove the cover (if the differential does not have a drain plug).

 - Install new gasket if needed.

 - Fill with new fluid.

-Differential oil should be changed every 30,000 to 50,000 miles.
-You should aim to have the gear oil changed every 30,000 miles, but it’s a good idea to have a mechanic check the differential oil during regular maintenance services.
+A professional mechanic should change differential oil every 50 000 to 80 000 kilometres.
+You should aim to have the gear oil changed every 50 000-kilometres, but it’s a good idea to have a mechanic check the differential oil during regular maintenance services.

 What common symptoms indicate you may need to replace the Differential/Gear Oil?

 Gear oil is contaminated with metal particles or other substances.